jtefftHiTS/blank-software-website/docs/usage/installation.md

 nav_order: 10
 ---

+[//]: # Provide specific details about your software installation (write this to target a beginner user!)
+[//]: # If the installation is simple (there's only one way to install), you may prefer to hide this page (nav_exclude: true) and embed the installation into the tutorial page

 # Installation
-[//]: # Provide specific details about your software installation MY SOFTWARE is compatible with Mac, Linux...
+MY SOFTWARE is compatible with Mac, Linux...

 ### Method 1